What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 • Russian- маленький мальчик; маленькая девочка

 In some languages, plurals also play a role, and there needs to be agreement there, as well.
-Luckily, English is easier in that respect, and there is no need to learn additional endings for adjectives.
+Luckily, English is easier in that respect.
+There is no need to learn endings for adjectives.

 • English – a beautiful house; beautiful houses